United States airdate: October 11, 2004

 - Paper-Thin Disguise: The Strangler's disguise consists of a fake handlebar mustache and nothing else.
 SpongeBob even notices the price tag and the Strangler's receipt, but is none the wiser.

-- Police are Useless: After the Strangler escapes and SpongeBob asks if the police will provide protection for him, the tell him it's not their job (even though it actually is) and leave him to his fate.
+- Police are Useless: Are they ever!
+Not only does the Strangler escape their custody only about a minute after apprehending him, but when SpongeBob asks if the police will provide protection for him, the tell him it's not their job (even though it actually is) and leave him to his fate.
 They even go so far as to tease him over it:Male officer: Give us a call if you see him again, tattletale!

 - Prefer Jail to the Protagonist: By the end of the episode, the Strangler has been driven so crazy by SpongeBob's antics that he's actually relieved to be in jail and away from him.

 - Rage Breaking Point: When the Strangler finally explodes and reveals his identity.

 - Screw This, I'm Outta Here!: Squidward is there when the Strangler is being arrested and informs SpongeBob who it is.
 When SpongeBob comments on how angry the Strangler looks, Squidward immediately makes himself scarce.

 - Spanner in the Works: The Stranger's plan is to kill SpongeBob.
 It's a simple plan that is repeatedly ruined by various acts of idiocy from SpongeBob and his friends.

 - Tempting Fate: The Strangler when he ends up in jail.Strangler: At least I'm safe from that yellow idiot.

 Patrick: (in the same cell as the Strangler) Hey, mac. (the Strangler turns to face him) What are you in for?